Ultimatums are a big deal. Ideally, you’ll navigate negotiations so that you never need to issue an ultimatum – they truly are a last resort.

 But the fourth time, if you assume it’s going to go in your favour, perhaps you hold back.
 You are expecting to give an ultimatum, and for your counterpart to ask you that pivotal question.

 But they don’t do it.
-They just walk away, even though you know you still have a little more leeway.
-Leeway that - had you used before it came to an ultimatum - might have secured you a deal.
+They walk away, even though you know you still have a little more leeway.
+Leeway that – had you used before it came to an ultimatum – might have secured you a deal.

 Every negotiation and counterpart is different.
-However much research you do, however much you prepare - you will still only know half the story.
-There are lots of reasons your counterpart may not play along with the script you have all planned out in your mind.
+However much research you do, however much you prepare – you will still only know half the story.
+There are lots of reasons your counterpart may not play along with the script you have planned in your mind.